fieldtrip/website/tutorial/coregistration_opm.md

 We will analyse an ~1 minute segment of data, during which the 3 HPI coils were energized with 3 sinusoidal signals at different frequencies: at 8 Hz for the 'nasion' coil, 11 Hz for the 'right ear' coil, and 14 Hz for the 'left ear' coil.
 These sinewave signals are orthogonal, i.e., uncorrelated in time.
 When the data is bandpass filtered, we can get the signal generated by each of the individual coils.
 Subsequently we can fit dipoles to the spatial topography of the first principal component of the bandpass-filtered data.

-This part exists of the following steps:
+The procedure for this consists of the following steps:

 - To evaluate the MEG signal and the spectrum, we start off with **[ft_preprocessing](/reference/ft_preprocessing)**, **[ft_databrowser](/reference/ft_databrowser)**, **[ft_selectdata](/reference/ft_selectdata)** and **[ft_freqanalysis](/reference/ft_freqanalysis)**.
 - Processing of the data to get the contribution of each individual HPI coil, using **[ft_preprocessing](/reference/ft_preprocessing)**, .
 - Fitting of dipoles to the topographies of the first principal components of the bandpass filtered data, using **[ft_componentanalysis](/reference/ft_componentanalysis)**, and **[ft_dipolefitting](/reference/ft_dipolefitting)**.
 For visualization of the spatial topographies, we use **[ft_topoplotIC](/reference/ft_topoplotic)**, and for the dipole fit we start with a grid search, and we use **[ft_prepare_sourcemodel](/reference/ft_prepare_sourcemodel)** to create the search grid.